How to Submit a Proposal

 We welcome proposals in any reasonable format.
 As a guideline, however, we would expect a proposal for a semester-long program to include the following elements:

-• Program description (scientific scope, including a discussion of its potential impact both within and outside Theoretical CS) -- about 2-3 pages in length.
+• Program description (scientific scope, including a discussion of its potential impact both within and outside Theoretical CS, its timeliness, and its ability to significantly advance an area in ways that could not be achieved through standard collaborations and meetings) – about 3-4 pages in length.
+References to relevant literature should also be included.

-• List of Program Organizers: 4-6 leading scientists, who together span the topics of the program and most or all of whom are committed to spending a substantial portion of the semester at the Institute.
+• List of Program Organizers: 4-6 leading scientists, who together span the topics of the program and most of whom are committed to spending all or most of the semester at the Institute.

-• List of other likely senior attendees: this should include other faculty-level visitors who will be invited to visit the program for extended periods (at least one month); please indicate which of these you have already contacted.
+• List of other likely senior attendees: this should include other faculty-level visitors who will be invited to visit the program for extended periods (at least one month, preferably longer); please indicate which of these you have already contacted and which anticipate spending all or most of the semester at the Institute.
+Please reach out to us for information regarding the level of support we offer to program visitors as this may be useful information to share in contacting potential visitors.
+Proposers are also encouraged to discuss limitations on budget and space with one of us before contacting potential participants.

-• List of potential junior fellows: the program will have 6-8 of these; some positions will be left open for recruitment nearer the time, but some may be pre-allocated; this category may range in seniority from senior graduate students through junior faculty (up to about six years post-PhD).
+• List of potential junior Fellows: the program will have 6-8 of these; most of these positions will be left open for recruitment in an annual competition, but some may be pre-allocated in consultation with the Institute; this category may range in seniority from graduate students who are expected to graduate before the start of the program through junior faculty (up to five years post-PhD).

 • List of invitees (junior and senior) who will further the Institute's goals of promoting the participation of women and under-represented minorities in its programs.